awsdocs/amazon-athena-user-guide/doc_source/show-partitions.md

 ### Listing partitions in sorted order<a name="show-partitions-examples-ordering"></a>

-To order the partitions in the results list in Athena engine version 2, use the following `SELECT` syntax instead of `SHOW PARTITIONS`\.
+To order the partitions in the results list, use the following `SELECT` syntax instead of `SHOW PARTITIONS`\.

 ```
 SELECT * FROM "table_name$partitions" ORDER BY column_name